Instructor note

 • Providing a general introduction, welcome and description of the code of conduct at the beginning - setting the stage for a successful workshop.

-• Introduce all trainers and other contributors.
+• Introduce all instructors and other contributors.

 • Introduce an ice-breaking activity to engage participants and establish a friendly and collaborative environment.